purescript-contrib/pulp/README.md

 * `pulp init` generates a project skeleton with a `bower.json` file and a simple example program.
 * `pulp install` installs a Purescript binary release into your project's `node_modules/.bin`.
-The version to install must be specified by the `--tag` option.
+The version to install may be specified by the `--tag` option.
 The option's value is the Github tag of the release.
+If this is not specified, the latest PureScript version is used.
 * `pulp dep` does dependency management through Bower; essentially, it just passes you on to a locally installed version of `bower`.
 Thus, `pulp dep install foo --save` is the equivalent of `bower install